Working with accountants, bookkeepers and tax agents

 You might choose to enter your basic accounts data in-house and then hand over to your accountant to handle the more complex tasks.
 This could include bank account reconciliation, filling out tax return forms, payroll and capital depreciation calculations.

-Try and use accounting software that is compatible with your accountants.
+Try and use accounting software that is compatible with the software used by your financial professional.
 This makes it easier and more secure to share data.

-Interview and compare accountants to determine which one is best for your business.
+Interview and compare financial professionals to determine which one is best for your business.
 Consider your options carefully, in particular:

 - whether you can easily work together